Node matrices provide a way to see coding intersections between two lists of items in your project.

 - (Optional) Change the file name.

-- In the File Format box, choose the file format for the exported file.
+- In the Save as type box, choose the file format for the exported file.

 - Click Save.